 01 of 06

 Cellulose sponges are a human-made sponge which are tough, durable, and hold a large amount of water.
 Your basic kitchen sponge is a cellulose sponge.
 These sponges are not suitable for working with clay, as they tend to disintegrate into the clay.
 They're known to glaze and wear out quickly when used to clean bisque ware.
 They are good all-around clean-up sponges, however.

 A high tech synthetic sponge, PVA sponges, are super absorbent and durable.
 PVA sponges have many of the qualities of and closely mimic natural sea sponges, but with greater liquid-holding capacity.
 They are abrasion, shred, and tear resistant.
 Rigid when dry, they quickly soften when wet down, especially when warm water is used.
 PVA sponges come in a variety of shapes and pore sizes.

 04 of 06

-Seawool Sponges(Also known as sea wool, sheep’s wool, natural sea, and natural sponges.)
+These are otherwise known as sea wool, sheep’s wool, natural sea, and natural sponges.
 In addition to being a superb moisture holder, the natural sea sponge is also tear resistant.
 If harvested correctly, sea sponges are a renewable resource and are ecologically friendly.
 With larger pores than the silk and elephant ear varieties, seawool sponges are especially great for absorbing large loads of water from the interior of pots while throwing.
 They are also used to apply glaze to give a stippling effect.Continue to 5 of 6 below.

 05 of 06